Delanii/learning/Python/testing-playwright/udemy/notes.md

 - uses the `playwright` fixture the same as UI testing; but a specific member of the fixture: `playwright.request`
 - the API context is set up with the `playwright.request.new_context()` method.
 One of the main features is defining the `base_url`.
 - the `request` member has methods connected with the HTTP methods: `post`, `get`, ...

+## Intercepting API response

+- intercept the API response and change it before the response reaches the client browser.
+With that, you can mock different application states which might be hard to reach otherwise.
+- the actual interception is set up with a listener `page.route(url, handler, times)`:

+  + `url`: the API call URL.
+Accepts wildcards, so `https://dest/orders/*` intercepts all orders
+  + `handler`: is a function that is triggerred when playwright registers the `url`.
+The function has to accept the `route` meta argument that refers to the `url`, like `def myfunction(route): pass`
+  + `times`: how many times should the interception happen.